haskell-tools/haskell-tools/README.md

 # haskell-tools

 The goal of this project is to create developer tools for the functional programming language Haskell.
 Currently this repository contains the ht-refact tool, a refactoring tool for Haskell.
 There are 5 implemented refactorings:
-  - Rename definition: Can rename bindings, data types, constructors, fields, type variables, etc. Respects scoping.
+  - **Rename definition**: Can rename bindings, data types, constructors, fields, type variables, etc. Respects scoping.
-  - Extract binding: Extracts the selected expression as a local binding.
+  - **Extract binding**: Extracts the selected expression as a local binding.
-  - Generate type signature: Generates the type signature for a function.
+  - **Generate type signature**: Generates the type signature for a function.
 Useful for declaring the type if it is complex.
-  - Organize imports: Sorts the imports into alphabetical order and narrows the set of imported definitions to the ones that are really used.
+  - **Organize imports**: Sorts the imports into alphabetical order and narrows the set of imported definitions to the ones that are really used.
-  - Generate exports: Generate an export list for the module that contains all definitions in it.
+  - **Generate exports**: Generate an export list for the module that contains all definitions in it.
 Useful for narrowing the list of exported definitions to the ones that need to be public.

 ## [Check out our demo](http://haskelltools.org)